Cart

 The tradeoff: WXGA resolution and 2,800 lumens.
 Lower brightness and resolution than the GT2000HDR at the same price.
 Choose this only if ultra-short throw is your top priority.

-Optoma GT2000HDR Golf Simulator Projector
+Optoma GT2000HDR

 This is the projector we recommend most often for home simulators.
 1080p, laser, HDR10, 3,500 lumens, 0.496:1 ultra-short throw, IP6X dust protection, Golf Sim Mode — all for $1,199.
 It checks every box that matters for indoor golf.